Listeria Fast Facts

 July 3, 2013 - Crave Brothers Farmstead Cheese Company in Wisconsin recalls three types of cheeses made on or before July 1 due to possible Listeria monocytogenes contamination.

-July 5, 2013 - A joint investigation by the CDC and the U.S. Food and Drug Administration indicates that cheese made by Crave Brothers Farmstead Cheese Company of Wisconsin is the likely source of this outbreak.
+July 5, 2013 - A joint investigation by the CDC and the FDA indicates that cheese made by Crave Brothers Farmstead Cheese Company of Wisconsin is the likely source of this outbreak.

 In total, six illnesses and one death are reported in five states.